karianpour/xcpilots-app/README.md

 Versioning :
-In : AboutUsPage.dart , build.gradle , Info.plist
+In : AboutUsPage.dart ,
+(build.gradle , Info.plist) this two is set from pub yaml file